deschler/django-modeltranslation/docs/modeltranslation/usage.rst

 Accessing Translated and Translation Fields
 ===========================================

-The modeltranslation app changes the behaviour of the translated fields.
+Modeltranslation changes the behaviour of the translated fields.
 To explain this consider the news example from the :ref:`registration` chapter again.
 The original ``News`` model looked like this::